Alan Connell: Brentford

 Connell turned down Hereford's offer of a new contract and instead signed for Brentford on 2 July 2007.
 He remained at Griffin Park for only one season and departed a year later.
 However, in this season he was hugely influential and made regular starting appearances.
 He started well again the next season but was moved down the pecking order by new signing Charlie Macdonald.
 Playing most of his 44 games in one season he was a huge hit with the fans and helped keep Brentford aloft in a tricky first season down from League 1.

-Return to AFC Bournemouth
+Return to Bournemouth

 On 29 August 2008 Bournemouth re-signed Connell for an undisclosed fee.
 The club who had recently been relegated back into Football League Two were also handed a point deduction for financial irregularities.
 Connell and Bournemouth secured their Football League status and prevented a second successive relegation when they beat relegation rivals Grimsby Town 2–1 at home on the penultimate day of the 2008–09 season.
 Other results had meant Grimsby also avoided the drop.
 During the 2009–10 season despite a transfer embargo being placed on the club, Bournemouth surged home to finish 2nd in the League and earn promotion back to Football League One with Connell scoring the goal that secured promotion, away to Burton in the last away game of the season.
 Connell made 60 appearances, scoring 8 goals during his second spell with the club.